sanjay9616/data-structure-and-alogrithms/Tree/README.md

 A binary Tree is defined as a Tree data structure with at most 2 children, usually distinguished as “left”, and “right”.

+**Types of Binary Tree:**

+- Binary Tree consists of following types based on the  number of children: </br>
+    1. Full Binary Tree </br>
+    2. Degenerate Binary Tree </br>

+- On the basis of completion of levels, the binary tree can be divided into following types: </br>
+    1. Complete Binary Tree </br>
+    2. Perfect Binary Tree </br>
+    3. Balanced Binary Tree </br>

 <h2>Ternary Tree:</h2>

 A Ternary Tree is a tree data structure in which each node has at most three child nodes, usually distinguished as “left”, “mid” and “right”.